cychong47/ghost_to_hugo/README.md

 # ghost_to_hugo

-Convert Ghost json file to hugo markdown files
+Convert Ghost-exported json file to hugo markdown files Support Ghost v3

+# hacks

-Ghost does not have `category`.
+* Ghost does not have `category`.
 All posts are assigned 'note' category

 # TO-DO